HomeTWD / BGN • Currency

 The Central Bank of the Republic of China has issued the New Taiwan Dollar since 2000.
 Prior to 2000, the Bank of Taiwan issued banknotes as the de facto central bank between 1949 and 1961, and after 1961 continued to issue banknotes as a delegate of the central bank.
 WikipediaAbout Bulgarian Lev

-The lev is the currency of Bulgaria.
+The lev was the sole currency of Bulgaria from 1880 to 2025, and is in a double circulation period alongside the euro from 1 January 2026 until its full withdrawal on 31 January 2026.
 In early modern Bulgarian, the word lev meant "lion"; the word "lion" in the modern standard language is lаv.
 The lev is subdivided into 100 stotinki.
 Stotinka in Bulgarian means "a hundredth" and is, in fact, a direct translation of the French term "centime".
 Grammatically, the word stotinka is derived from the Bulgarian word "sto".
+After the adoption of the euro and the entry into circulation of Bulgarian euro coins in the Eurosystem, Bulgaria continued to write the word "СТОТИНКА" instead of cent.